 Thus we published this blog post in 2016.
-This is our first annual update (the previous version can be found here).
-At first, we relied heavily on the work of Jeffrey Beall, a librarian at the University of Colorado, who runs blacklists of “potential, possible, or probable” predatory publishers and journals.
+This is our third annual update (the first version can be found here).
+At first, we relied heavily on the work of Jeffrey Beall, a librarian at the University of Colorado, who run blacklists of “potential, possible, or probable” predatory publishers and journals.
 His lists have since been removed although they live on in new form (anonymous) at the Stop predatory journals site (SPJ) and they can also be found archived.
-These lists were not, however, the final say on the matter, as it is impossible for one person to judge reliably actors in every academic discipline.
+The latest effort to create a thorough blacklist comes from Cabells, who distinguish around 70 different unacceptable violations and employs a whole team reviewing journals.
+These lists are not, however, the final say on the matter, as it is impossible for one person or a limited group to judge reliably actors in every academic discipline.
 Moreover, since only questionable journals are listed, the good journals must be found elsewhere.

-A response of gatekeeping needs to be anchored in each discipline and the scholars who make up that discipline.
+A response of gate keeping needs to be anchored in each discipline and the scholars who make up that discipline.
 As a suitable response in bioethics, we have chosen to, first, collect a few authoritative lists of recommended bioethics journals that can be consulted by anyone in bioethics to find good journals to publish with.
-Last year, we recommended a list of journals ourselves, which brought on some well-deserved questions and criticism about criteria for inclusion.
+For our first post, we recommended a list of journals ourselves, which brought on some well-deserved questions and criticism about criteria for inclusion.
 Unfortunately then, our list ultimately drew attention from other parts of the message that we were more concerned to get across.
 Besides, there are many other parties making such lists.
 We therefore have dropped this feature.
 Instead we have enlarged the collection of good journal lists to the service of our readers.
 They are all of great use when further exploring the reputable journals available: